Signatures of alternating group actions with non-zero quotient genus: The case

-By Theorem \ref{T:Xu}, this element can be written as a product of two elements conjugate to $(1\ 2)(3 \ \dots n)$ and, since $3$ does not divide $k$, the two involutions will share precisely one element.
+By Theorem \ref{T:Xu}, this element can be written as a product of two elements conjugate to $(1\ 2)(3 \ \dots n)$ and then since $3$ does not divide $k$, the two involutions will share precisely one point.
 Hence the group generated by $c$ and the two conjugate elements will clearly be transitive.
-If $m\geq 2$, then this group will also be primitive since it will contain two cycles of distinct prime power length (take appropriate powers of $c$).
+If $m\geq 2$, then this group will also be primitive since it will contain two cycles of distinct prime power lengths (take appropriate powers of $c$).
 The size of any nontrivial block will have to divide both of these values, so will have to be $1$.

-This leaves the case $m=1$, i.e., $k=p_1^{a_1}$.
+This leaves the case $m=1$ with $k=p_1^{a_1}$.
 If $p_1$ is relatively prime to $n$, then we get primitivity in almost all cases since any block size will have to divide $n$ and $p_1^{a_1}$.
 There is one small issue in this case with applying Theorem \ref{T:jones}.
-When $k=p_1^{a_1}$ and $n-k< 3$ we have less than $3$ fixed points.
-However, in this case we use Corollary \ref{C:largesupport} to show the signature $[1;k]$ acts for $n\geq 40$.
+When $k=p_1^{a_1}$ and $n-k< 3$ we have less than $3$ fixed points, but in this case we use Corollary \ref{C:largesupport} to show the signature $[1;k]$ is an actual signature for $n\geq 40$.

-Else, $p_1$ divides $n$, and we can instead throw away our original choice for $c$ and replace it with an element of full support, in which case Corollary \ref{C:largesupport} again shows the signature $[1;p_1^{a_1}]$ acts for sufficiently large $n$. \end{proof}
+Otherwise $p_1$ divides $n$, and we can instead throw away our original choice for $c$ and replace it with an element of full support, in which case Corollary \ref{C:largesupport} again shows the signature $[1;p_1^{a_1}]$ is an actual signature for sufficiently large $n$. \end{proof}